thosgood/this-weeks-finds/markdown/1-50/week27.md

-week27
+# Week 27

 This week I would like to describe some of the essays from the following
 volume:

-1) Conceptual Problems of Quantum Gravity, edited by Abhay Ashtekar and John Stachel, based on the proceedings of the 1988 Osgood Hill Conference, 15-19 May 1988, Birhhaueser, Boston, 1991.
+1) _Conceptual Problems of Quantum Gravity_, edited by Abhay Ashtekar and John Stachel, based on the proceedings of the 1988 Osgood Hill Conference, 15--19 May 1988, Birhhaueser, Boston, 1991.

 As the title indicates, this conference concentrated not on technical, mathematical aspects of quantum gravity but on issues with a more